Unicorn (finance): Prevent IPO

 Through many funding rounds, companies do not need to go through an initial public offering (IPO) to obtain capital or a higher valuation; they can just go back to their investors for more capital.
 IPOs also run the risk of devaluation of a company if the public market thinks a company is worth less than its investors.
 A few recent examples of this situation were Square, best known for its mobile payments and financial services business, and Trivago, a popular German hotel search engine, both of which were priced below their initial offer prices by the market.

 This was because of the severe over-valuation of both companies in the private market by investors and venture capital firms.
 The market did not agree with both companies' valuations, and therefore, dropped the price of each stock from their initial IPO range.
 Investors and startups may choose to avoid an IPO due to increased regulations.
 Regulations like the Sarbanes–Oxley Act have implemented more stringent regulations following several bankruptcy cases in the U.S. market that many of these companies want to avoid.

 Technological advances

-Startups have capitalized on the rapid growth of new technology to obtain unicorn status.
-With the advent of social media and access to millions utilizing this technology to gain massive economies of scale, startups have the ability to expand their business faster than ever.
+Startups have capitalized on the growth of new technology to obtain unicorn status.
+With the advent of social media and access to millions of people utilizing this technology to gain economies of scale, startups have the ability to expand their business faster.